Spring Pest Activity and Prevention: Protecting Homes and Businesses

 Conclusion

 Spring pest activity increases as insects and rodents respond to warmer temperatures and greater food availability.
 Ants, termites, flies, mosquitoes, and rodents all create health and property risks if left unmanaged.
-Preventive measures such as sealing entry points, cleaning food areas, removing standing water, and maintaining landscaping reduce infestations.
+At Critter Bros LLC – Queen Creek, preventive measures such as sealing entry points, cleaning food areas, removing standing water, and maintaining landscaping help reduce infestations effectively.

 For homeowners and business owners, spring is the ideal time to act.
 With seasonal inspections, proper sanitation, and professional support when needed, properties can remain healthy and protected year-round.